KnuttPipeline/KnuttPipeline.github.io/install.md

 # Installation
 {: .no_toc}

-The pipelines only requires a working installation of [Conda](https://docs.conda.io/en/latest/) for Python 3, git  and [Snakemake](https://snakemake.readthedocs.io/en/stable/).
-This guide has been tested on a clean, minimal installation of Ubuntu 19.10 and should work on *most* Linux distributions.
+The pipelines only requires a working installation of **[Conda](https://docs.conda.io/en/latest/)** for Python 3, git  and [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+This guide has been tested on a clean, **minimal** installation of Ubuntu 19.10 and Debian Buster and should work on *most* Linux distributions.

+MacOS and the Windows 10 Linux subsystem haven't been tested.

 Check your current setup with the following commands.